steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Chain.md

 ## Prerequisites

-* An instrument with macro page.
+* You have an instrument with a macro page.
-* Load [Creating an FX Chain 01.vstpreset](../vstpresets/Creating%20an%20FX%20Chain%2001.vstpreset) and your instrument side-by-side into HALion.
+* You have loaded both the preset [Creating an FX Chain 01.vstpreset](../vstpresets/Creating%20an%20FX%20Chain%2001.vstpreset) and your instrument into HALion.

-## Overview of Workflows
+## Workflow Overview

 * Adjust the number of slots in the UI script.
 * Add further effects to the UI script and create templates for them.